 Backup appliances are relatively new fixtures in some data centers that combine backup software with dedicated hardware.
 These devices simplify initial backups and can usually connect seamlessly with a cloud backup service to stash an off-site copy of the data.
 In most cases, these systems can be used to hold one of the on-site copies, making it easy to recover individual files or entire data sets.

 Similarly, data protection processes such as continuous data protection (CDP) alter the 3-2-1 model a bit, but with proper management these newer approaches can support 3-2-1 effectively.
 True CDP copies new and modified data to a target system immediately -- or in frequent batches -- so it can be a good upgrade to a 3-2-1 system that needs to back up voluminous data.
 Because CDP backups are far more frequent than daily or weekly backups, the risk of losing data is considerably reduced.

 New uses of backup data and the 3-2-1 rule

-There are other developments in modern data protection that do not eliminate the possibility of using a 3-2-1 backup scheme, but they may make it a little more complicated to manage.
-Two of the most impactful developments involve using backup data for other purposes and the shifting ideals of data integrity.
+There are other developments in modern data protection that don't eliminate the possibility of using a 3-2-1 backup scheme, but they might make it a little more complicated to manage.
+The following are among the more impactful developments related to 3-2-1 backup processes:

 Shortcomings of 3-2-1 backup

 As noted earlier, using a cloud storage service or transmitting a backup copy to a remote facility requires telecommunications services with ample bandwidth to handle the volume of data that is being sent or retrieved.
-These costs may also escalate as the amount of data a company has grows.
+These costs can also escalate as the amount of data a company has grows.
 And even with speedy communication lines, it takes time to retrieve data, so that should be considered when developing recovery plans.

 3-2-1 backup management